<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 If done right, email marketing has the best ROI of any marketing venue.
 The average ROI is $42 for every $1 spent.
 The key term here, though is, “if done right.”
+Email copywriting is an art, but the goals are the same as those for any marketing campaign – conversions and revenue.
+And “doing it right” is not difficult if you follow the right steps and research-proven rules.
+Let’s unpack 12 tips that will make you an email master.

 1. Think Like a Journalist Writing the Subject Line

 Take advantage of soft psychology – consumers don’t want to feel they are missing out on something, and consumers like to have their problems (pain points) solved.
-Instead of a common headline of “Get your 20% discount,” how about, “We did something crazy just for you.”
-Instead of “We have hair thinning solutions,” consider “Your hair-thinning problem solved!” or “Here’s how to kick that hair thinning problem.”
+Instead of a typical headline of “Get your 20% discount,” how about, “We did something crazy just for you.”
+When your subject line only appeals to a consumer’s rational side, he or she is unlikely to open it.
+Here is a chart based on research from NeuroMarketing on marketing campaigns based on emotional vs. rational:

 2. One Thing and One Thing Only